vrick6749/Workbook2/README.md

 https://thenewstack.io/why-and-when-you-need-transactional-ddl-in-your-database/
 https://www.aalpha.net/blog/pros-and-cons-of-using-postgresql-for-application-development/

+* Identify a database management system (DBMS) commonly used in web applications (including Rails) and discuss the pros and cons of this database

 Database management systems enables users to store, create, retrieve, edit and delete data.
 DBMS allows for data independece, which permits for a logical schema to be modified, without affecting the structure of the next level data structure.
 Data independence also means that data is stored at a different location rather than within the application, allowing for more versatile use of data and a more portable and efficient application.
 An example of a widely used database management system is postgresql.